About HTTP Response Pages

 As part of access control, you can configure an HTTP response page to display when the system blocks web requests, using either access control rules or the access control policy default action.

-You can choose a generic system-provided response page, or you can enter custom HTML.
 The response page displayed depends on how you block the session:

 Limitations to HTTP Response Pages

 Response Pages are for Access Control Rules/Default Action Only

 The system displays a response page only for unencrypted or decrypted HTTP/HTTPS connections blocked (or interactively blocked) either by access control rules or by the access control policy default action.
 The system does not display a response page for connections blocked or blacklisted by any other policy or mechanism.

 The system cannot display a response page if the connection is reset (RST packet sent).
 If you enable response pages, the system prioritizes that configuration.
 Even if you choose Block with reset or Interactive Block with reset as the rule action, the system displays the response page and does not reset matching web connections.
 To ensure that blocked web connections reset, you must disable response pages.

 Note that all non-web traffic that matches the rule is blocked with reset.